sparshsah/foggy-ml/README.md

 # Style notes

+- Our guiding objective has been to write code that is, in order of priority:
+(a) easy to read, (b) fun, (c) elegant, and (d) efficient.

 - In the interest of making this package feature-complete yet self-contained, we include a catch-all `util` module that in a formal organization would be better as one or more separate standalone packages.